christian7137/SolarCarProject/README.md

 *	./display.sh

 At this point, InfluxDB and Grafana should be installed and running upon boot.
 Next, configure InfluxDB settings.
-*	We need to test this first, I haven’t recreated this yet.
+*	We need to test this first, I haven’t been able to recreate this yet.
 *	We might even be able to do this in the script.